bcwhite-code/brians-blueprints/self-building-spacex.md

 another rocket configuration and some fetching of items by hand to be able to produce a few thousand of them.

-I don't provide blueprints for this, though!
-Have fun with it but don't go overboard: A bigger science installation will come later;
+I don't provide blueprints for crafting this scienc pack, though!
-this just needs a minimal build to get through the basics.
-Some factory components necessary for this can only be manufactured in space so remember to take the basic building blocks as well.
+Have fun with it but don't go overboard: A bigger science installation will come later; this just needs a minimal build to get through the basics.
+Some factory components necessary for this can only be manufactured in space so remember to take the basic building blocks on the rocket or personal inventory as well.

 The 4k of "space" science is likely gone so take more building blocks for that along with an equal amount of the basic science packs.